toriihq/hapi-saml2/README.md

   await server.register({
     plugin: require('hapi-saml2'),
     options: {
+      // required
-      getSAMLOptions: (request) => {}, // required. should return options for `node-saml`
+      getSAMLOptions: (request) => {}, // should return options for `node-saml`

-      login: async (request, identifier, user) => {}, // required. should return true if user is authenticated and authenticate user based on identifier (Profile.nameID is used),
-      // or return an object { success: Boolean, errorMessage: String } to sent an error message to postResponseValidationErrorHandler(if implemented)
+      login: async (request, identifier, user) => {}, // called by /callback while handling a SAML Response. should return true if user is authenticated and authenticate user based on identifier (Profile.nameID is used), or return an object { success: Boolean, errorMessage: String } to send an error message to postResponseValidationErrorHandler (if implemented)

-      logout: async (request) => {}, // required. should logout the user on the app
+      logout: async (request) => {}, // required if using Single Logout. should logout the user on the app

+      // optional
       apiPrefix: '/saml', // prefix for added routes
       redirectUrlAfterSuccess: '/', // url to redirect to after successful login
       redirectUrlAfterFailure: '/', // url to redirect to after failed login
       boomErrorForMissingConfiguration: Boom.badImplementation('SAML instance is not configured'), // Boom error to throw on missing configuration error
       boomErrorForIncorrectConfiguration: Boom.badImplementation('SAML configuration is incorrect'), // Boom error to throw on incorrect configuration error
-      postResponseValidationErrorHandler: async ({ request, h, e }) => { return h.redirect('/errorPage') } // function to handle Post Response validation errors
+      postResponseValidationErrorHandler: async ({ request, h, e }) => { return h.redirect('/errorPage') }, // function to handle Post Response validation errors
-    }
+      preLogin: async (request, h) => {} // hook to run before the /login route is called }
   })